Jozoy/Disc_app.Melina-npc/README.txt

 - Fun interactions, inspired by the world of Elden Ring
 - A helpful companion for your Discord server
 - Private messaging support using '?' prefix

-## Prerequisites
-- Python 3.8 or higher
-- A Discord account and bot token
-- Git (for cloning the repository)

 ## Installation
 1. Clone this repository: